Biking to Get Around

 Delaware River Joint Toll Bridge Commission (Trenton and farther north)

-- Most bridges require you to walk across.
+- Most other bridges require you to walk your bike across

-- Bicycles and pedestrians are not allowed on Lower Trenton (US-1), Scudder Falls (I-95) and US 202 Bridges.
+- Bicycles and pedestrians are not allowed on Trenton-Morrisville (US-1), I-78 and US 202 Bridges